 MAPFRE Insurance celebrated its tenth year in the United States on June 4, 2018.
 It was my responsibility to coordinate the celebration in Columbus.
 This meant planning outdoor accomodations, give-a-ways, music, food, photography, setup, teardown and cleanup.
 Everything went well and I was very grateful for the kudos from so many of my co-workers.
 The CEO of the company actually sent me a hand-signed note thanking me as well.

 However, a big change is coming.
-Because we no longer house nearly 200 employees (some of which are pictured above) in the building due to outsourcing, whole departments being moved to our home office and attrition, the building is going to be sold.
+Because we no longer house nearly 200 employees (some of which are pictured above) in the building due to outsourcing, whole departments are being moved to our home office and attrition, the building is going to be sold.
 We will be moving our operations to an 8000-9000 square foot office space, probably in the Dublin, Ohio area.

 A look at the now empty 3rd floor of our current building shows how the floors are laid out: